 Grants are available to Washington University in St. Louis graduate students, trainees and early career faculty (assistant professors, instructors, lecturers, etc.) from the medical and Danforth campuses.

-To apply for a grant, please send the following components to Rose Kettler at email@example.com:
+To apply for a grant, please send the following components to Elisabeth Brander at firstname.lastname@example.org:

 - A 1-2 page description of the proposed project that includes resources needed, the intended outcomes, and how the project ties into the Center’s goals of supporting and raising awareness of the history of medicine.
 This should also address what sources of funding have already been investigated.

 - A letter of support from a professor (for students and trainees) or colleague (faculty) familiar with your work.

 Successful applicants will be asked to provide a 1-2 page final report of how the funds were used, what was learned, and the current status of the project.
 This will be used as a blog post on the Becker Library website.

 Descriptions of past projects will also be listed on the Center for the History of Medicine website.

 Applications open on September 15 and are accepted on a rolling basis.
 The first review date is October 15.